joel16/vitaPDF/README.md

 - GUI:
   - Supports dark/light theme modes.
   - Has a toggle for displaying title bar.
-- Automatically saves page state via sqlite database.
+- Automatically saves page state.
+(Moving the pdf/book to another location will lose it's page state at the moment)
+- Automatically saves zoom state after navigating pages.
 (Moving the pdf/book to another location will lose it's page state at the moment)
 - Supports reading the following formats:
   - CBT
   - CBZ